autonomousracing-ai/arg_lidar_distortion_correction/README.md

 No distortion           |  Distortion :-------------------------:|:-------------------------:
 ![stand still](https://github.com/autonomousracing-ai/lidar_distortion_correction/blob/main/figures/stand_still.png) | ![Lidar distortion](https://github.com/autonomousracing-ai/lidar_distortion_correction/blob/main/figures/distortion.png)
-*No distortion at stand still: raw point cloud in pink matches corrected point cloud in black* | *Distorted point cloud in pink and corrected point cloud in black from Lidar sensor on a moving vehicle.*
+*No distortion at stand still: raw point cloud in pink matches corrected point cloud in black.* | *Distorted point cloud in pink and corrected point cloud in black from Lidar sensor on a moving vehicle.*

 The distortion error is increased with faster movement, meaning higher linear or angular velocity.
 Measurements from recent scanning positions exhibit less errors than the ones from the start of the scan.